 Katherine became part of her local Adelaide doula and birth community back in 2009 while also working as a social worker.
 Placentas were always her first love right from the beginning after she heard about the possible benefits to support women during the postnatal period.
 With the desire to combine her mental health background with her passion for working with women, Katherine wanted to learn more.
 While she had already trained as a doula, it wasn’t until the birth of her first child in 2013 and the option for training opened up with APPA that she could finally embark on placenta training and officially start a business to balance work and family life.
 Katherine is the first Australian APPA Certified Placenta Arts Specialist, also holding additional BBP, Food Safety Certificates as well as relevant working with children/families clearances.
 As an active member of PSA and her local birth and doula community, Katherine is passionate about providing an exceptional and professional service, but also uniting with other birth professionals to maintain and uphold safe and professional Australian standards.

 UK born Jane’s passion for all things “birth” began when she home-birthed her two daughters in 1995 and 1998.
 Over the next few years she moved to Texas, USA and whilst raising her two girls, studied with DONA International to become a certified Birth Doula.
 She was involved with a Teen Pregnancy Support Program and provided Childbirth Education, Birth and Postnatal support to many teenage mothers in a socio-economically deprived area.
 Jane moved to Western Australia in 2006 and continued her doula work, ultimately being awarded a Fellowship by DONA International and advancing her doula education with Penny Simkin.
-Since 2007, Jane has been involved with the education of many families during her role of Childbirth Educator with Community Midwifery WA and Administrator of the Community Midwifery Program.
-A natural progression into Placenta Encapsulation evolved in 2012 when Jane studied and certified as a Placenta Encapsulation Specialist with PBi, gaining certification as a Placenta Encapsulation Specialist.
-She maintains her Blood Borne Pathogen and Food Safety Supervisor qualifications on an annual basis as part of this role.
-She is also a certified member of The International Institute of Complimentary Therapists.
-Jane is continuing her education and passion for placenta work as she undertakes the Advanced Placement Program with APPA and she is proud to be a verified member of Placenta Services Australia.
+Since 2007, Jane has been involved with the education of many families during her role of Childbirth Educator with The Bump WA (formerly Community Midwifery WA) and Administrator of the Community Midwifery Program.
+A natural progression into Placenta Encapsulation evolved in 2012 when Jane studied and certified as a Placenta Encapsulation Specialist with Placenta Benefits.
+Jane is also very proud to have graduated as a Certified Placenta Encapsulation Arts Specialist with APPA (Association of Placenta Preparation Arts).
+She maintains her training and competence in Blood Borne Pathogen Safety and Food Safety Handling qualifications on an annual basis.
+She is also a certified member of The International Institute of Complimentary Therapists and a proud to be a verified member of Placenta Services Australia.